Hitting the target with direct mail campaigns

 - Mailing House in Plymouth

-Consider a campaign that will scratch an itch, or soothe a pain.
-A direct mail campaign that solves somebody’s problems, or appeals to their mode of thinking will be more effective as it will feel like it is speaking to them.
-If a customer feels like they are being understood, they’re more likely to engage with your business.
+A direct mail campaign that solves a problem for somebody will be more effective because it is talking directly to them.
+If a customer feels they are being understood, they will engage with you.

 2. What and who are you aiming for?

-Once you’ve pinpointed your target audience, think very carefully about your message and use only one theme in your communications.
+Once you’ve pinpointed your target audience, think very carefully about your message and be consistent with a clear message and a call to action.
 Multiple messages will leave people feeling confused and unsure about what you are saying to them.

 3. Get personal